vlitzke/jekyll-theme-prologue/_posts/2021-01-03-Accelerometer -Circuitry-Setup.md

-## To set up the circuitry for the accelerometer to talk to the microcontroller I used [this source](https://pimylifeup.com/arduino-accelerometer-adxl345/).
+## Set up the circuitry for the accelerometer to talk to the microcontroller

+First and foremost, I used [this source](https://pimylifeup.com/arduino-accelerometer-adxl345/).

-First we have to attach the hookup wires!
+Before any coding is to be done, we have to attach the hookup wires.
 So far I placed my Feather M4 Express and ADXl345 Accelerometer on my bread board (both have been soddered):
 - Wire the GND pin of the ADXl345 to the GND Pin on the Feather M4 Express.
 - Wire the VCC pin of the ADXL345 to the 3v3 Pin on the Feather M4 Express.
 - Wire the SCL pin of the ADXL345 to the SCL Pin on the Feather M4 Express.